Course Overview

 Upon successful completion of this course, the student will be able to:

-- Design and develop a comprehensive tour package.
+- Design and develop a comprehensive, experiential tour package, with accompanying marketing collateral

-- Explain the unique demographic and psychographic characteristics of tour package travellers.
+- Explain the unique demographic and psychographic characteristics of travellers

-- Explain how to utilize DMOs' marketing services to create and market tour products.
+- Explain how to work with and leverage the local destination to create and market tour products

 Related Programs